outphase/mc-server-utility/README.md

 > I reccomend looking up resources related to these problems
 > as well as checking your firewall settings if you encounter any issues.
 > Beyond this, I will not provide support on this front.
-> I will only respond to issues if related to my mc-server-utility in particular
+> I will only respond to issues if related to `mc-server-utility` in particular

 _This project is not endorsed by or affiliated with Microsoft, XBox, Mojang or Minecraft in any way_